 Going on a multi-city trip with multiple items of luggage?
 Yes, you can bring your luggage, but you can also ask the hotel to send your luggage before your departure to the next city.
 The luggage will arrive on the next day.
 The fee depends on the hotel, but on the place we stay (MyStays hotel chain,) the fee was 1500 JPY/luggage-ish.

 In Tokyo and need a new luggage?
 Because, face it, we could get overboard with stuff we brought in Japan.
 You can stop by Ginza Karen and get a high-quality, affordable luggage bag in all sizes.
-The store attendant surprised us when he spoke in fluent Indonesian ?
+The store attendant surprised us when he spoke in fluent Indonesian.

 Learn some basic Japanese.
 My Japanese skill is a whack, so I’m not expecting you all to suddenly master the language within a week before you go, but at the very least, understand some basic talks such as arigatou gozaimashita (thank you,) gomennasai and sumimasen (sorry), and you can always say, “eigo/watashi wa eigo ga hanasemasu” (I can only speak English (eigo)) You might find not a lot of Japanese are comfortable in using English, but they are really really kind and understanding.
 Once, a restaurant staff even went so far on using their translation service on Naver LINE to communicate with us while I felt super terrible about it and promised myself to continue my Japanese lesson in Duolingo.